Skip to main content

 Exercise Modalities and Their Specific Effects

 Physical activity acts as a potent modulator of SHBG through several interconnected pathways.
-The most significant is the enhancement of in skeletal muscle.
+The most significant is the enhancement of insulin sensitivity in skeletal muscle.
 During and after exercise, your muscles increase their glucose uptake through insulin-independent mechanisms, reducing the overall demand for insulin.
 This effect is cumulative, leading to lower fasting insulin levels over time.

 • Endurance Training ∞ Activities like jogging, swimming, or cycling improve cardiovascular health and mitochondrial density, making the body more efficient at using fuel.
 This contributes to sustained improvements in insulin sensitivity and can lead to higher SHBG levels.